jarry-xiao/binary-option/README.md

 `n_s` the number of long contracts owned by the seller

 We know from our college combanatorics/discrete math class that there are 3! = 6 ways to order 3 items.
-Let's assume (for now) that there's no equality and list out all configurations of how these numbers can bet ordered from largest to smallest:
+Let's list out all configurations of how these numbers can bet ordered from largest to smallest (assuming all distinct):

 ```
 1) n_b > n_s > n